 Courses in the Religious Dimensions domain offer students the opportunity to explore the explicitly religious dimensions of life and culture.
 These dimensions are found in the culturally embedded narratives, beliefs and practices of particular religions, as well as in encounters with realities perceived to be ultimate or sacred.
 Through myth, symbol, ritual and doctrine, these religions not only provide order and meaning, they also carry capacities to challenge and transform individuals and societies.
 Intellectual and social maturity requires understanding the unique contributions, both positive and negative, of the religious traditions of the world to culture and consciousness.
 It also requires coming to terms with questions of ultimacy.
 This learning domain offers courses with a comparative, thematic or ethical focus, as well as courses in specific traditions.

 Courses in the Scientific Inquiry domain are designed to provide students with an opportunity to learn the methods of modern science and its impact on the world around us.
-Courses are designed to help students develop a more complete perspective about science and the scientific process, including: an understanding of the major principles guiding modern scientific thought; a comprehension of the varying approaches and aspects of science; an appreciation of the connection among the sciences; the fundamental role of mathematics in practicing science; an awareness of the roles and limitations of theories and models in interpreting, understanding, and predicting natural phenomena; and a realization of how these theories and models change or are supplanted as our knowledge increases.
-Most students will take three courses in this learning domain.
-The Quantitative Reasoning and Technological Literacy I course (or placement out of the course through the placement tests) is a prerequisite for all courses in this domain.
+Courses are designed to help students develop a more complete perspective about science and the scientific process, including: an understanding of the major principles guiding modern scientific thought; a comprehension of the varying approaches and aspects of science; an appreciation of the connection among the sciences; an awareness of the roles and limitations of theories and models in interpreting, understanding, and predicting natural phenomena; and a realization of how these theories and models change or are supplanted as our knowledge increases.
+Most students will take two courses in this learning domain.
+The Quantitative Reasoning course (or placement out of the course through the placement tests) is a prerequisite for all courses in this domain.
 As a general rule, students must take at least one course with a laboratory component, but students are encouraged to consult their advisor or LSP requirement grid (available under the "Courses and Requirements" section) for information specific to their college and major.